jnamador/vae_fs/README.md

 This is run on NERSC's Perlmutter GPU's.
 If running on NERSC, do not reinstall from requirements.txt.
 Simply load tensroflow with `module load tensorflow/2.12.0` and install ipykernal with `pip install --user ipykernel` as per the [NERSC Documentation](https://docs.nersc.gov/machinelearning/tensorflow/).

+## Running notebooks on NERSC

+After installing `ipykernel` as above, run `jupyter notebook --no-browser` in the same terminal and run from there.